flunka/flunka.github.io/content/posts/getting-familiar-with-nginx.md

 ```
 ## Traffic management
 ### A/B testing
-To split request in sepecified proportion you can use `split_clients` module.
+To split request in specified proportion you can use `split_clients` module.
 It takes 3 parameters:
 * string for hash
 * output variable
 * proportion mapping